Follow The Prince

 The inaugural releases of Winderlea Pinot Noir were in 2006.
 Total production was tiny (a total of 575 cases) but will increase in the future as the owners retain more of their own fruit (according to Jean Yates, only Dusky Goose and Penner Ash Wine Cellars will still receive grapes after the 2006 vintage).
 These two wines are very impressive and this is a producer to latch on to for the future.

 Winderlea Vineyard & Winery (officially Winderlea Wine Co.)
 Pinot Noirs are available from the website and from Avalon Wine in Corvallis.
-The tasting room offers panoramic views of the Dundee Hills, and is open Memorial Day through Thanksgiving Weekend, Friday, Saturday and Sunday from 11-4.
+The tasting room offers panoramic views of the Dundee Hills appellation, and is open Memorial Day through Thanksgiving Weekend, Thursday through Monday from 11-4.
 All tasting fees are donated to Salud which provides health care to seasonal vineyard workers.
 503-554-5900.

 Reviewed Wines